lalamove/challenge/frontend.md

 ## Wireframes

-We include wireframes as a reference for the UI of your application.
-You are welcome to be creative with UI/UX and additional features.
+We include wireframes only as a reference for the UI of your application.
+Please be creative with UI/UX and additional features.

 ![Wireframe](assets/llm-frontend-engineer-wireframe.png)